Application Grant Types

 Public applications cannot use the

 client_credentials grant type.
 To use this grant type, you must indicate that the application is confidential rather than public.
-Use the Management API to set the token_endpoint_auth_method to
+Use the Management API to set the

 When a Regular Web App or Machine-to-Machine (M2M) App is registered in the Dashboard, it is automatically flagged as a confidential application, which is indicated by a